bearcatjamboree/Video-Tools/Readme.md

     ```brew install --no-quarantine gcenx/wine/unofficial-wineskin```

-If you found these tools helpful then please consider subscribing to my YouTube channel:
+If you found these tools helpful then please consider checking out my other content and subscribing to my YouTube channel:
 https://www.youtube.com/c/Bearcatjamboree?sub_confirmation=1